asmab/ELK-and-Filebeats/README.md

 # Docker ELK stack

-Run the latest version of the ELK (Elasticsearch, Logstash, Kibana) stack with Docker and Docker Compose.
+ELK (Elasticsearch, Logstash, Kibana) stack with Docker and Docker Compose.

 Aanalyze any data with Elasticsearch and the visualization with Kibana.